 • Concerned community members

-Each CAN member can earn up to $15 per meeting attended.
+Each CAN member can earn up to $15 in gift cards as well as baby safety items per meeting attended.

 CAN members are responsible for the following areas: